joapolarbear/cdmpp/README.md

   - Put `dataset_cpu_v3.3.zip` under `<The root directory of cdmpp>/3rdparty/tenset/scripts/` and run `unzip dataset_cpu_v3.3.zip`.
   - A new folder `dataset_cpu` will appear in `<The root directory of cdmpp>/3rdparty/tenset/scripts/`.
 Make `dataset` as a softlink to it by `ln -s <The root directory of cdmpp>/3rdparty/tenset/scripts/dataset_cpu dataset`.

-  - If `dataset` already exists, just run `mv dataset_cpu/measure_records/* dataset/measure_records/`
+In the above process, if `dataset` already exists, just run `mv dataset_cpu/measure_records/* dataset/measure_records/`

-You will see several direcotires under `<The root directory of cdmpp>/3rdparty/tenset/scripts/dataset/measure_records` as follows
+After the above processes, you will see several directories under `<The root directory of cdmpp>/3rdparty/tenset/scripts/dataset/measure_records` as follows
 ```bash
 measure_records
   |-t4